Sign up to our Newsletter

 6. Should I Study for the MPRE for More Than a Month?

 A month is typically more than enough time to prepare for the MPRE.
-If you set your schedule for longer than this you risk procrastinating or studying ineffectively by covering little material over a long time period, inhibiting your memorization skills.
+If you set your schedule for longer than this, you risk procrastinating or studying ineffectively by covering little material over a long period, inhibiting your memorization skills.

 Final Thoughts